m-lamonaca/programming-notes/DotNet/ASP.NET/WebForms/Page.aspx.md

 # Page.aspx

-The fist loaded page is `Default.aspx` and its undelying code.
+The fist loaded page is `Default.aspx` and its underlying code.

 ```html
 <!-- directive -->